-Peer review of submitted manuscripts is considered as the backbone of our operation and only qualified and experienced researchers and academicians are selected to undertake this task.
-All submitted manuscripts to the Integrity Journal of Education and Training (IJET) undergo a rigorous peer review process before publication to ensure the quality of a research article.
+Peer review of submitted manuscript is considered as the backbone of our operation and only qualified and experienced researchers and academicians are selected to undertake this task.
+All submitted manuscripts to the Applied Journal of Physical Science (AJPS) undergo a rigorous peer review process before publication to ensure the quality of a research article.

 Peer Review Stages

 This is the first stage of the review process.
 On submission, the manuscript is checked to ensure that it meets the minimum requirements of the journal before it is assigned to external reviewers.
 At this stage, the manuscript is checked to determine:

 the level of plagiarism.

 if the manuscript is in line with the scope of the journal.

 if there is a correct usage of English language.

 if references are correct, recent and well cited.